teambit/bit/docs/getting-started.md

 * you can check the compiled file by using `bit build -i is-string`.

 4\.
-Commit the component `bit commit is-string "add unit tests"`.
+Commit the component `bit commit is-string "add babel compiler"`.

 5\.
 Export to a remote scope `bit export @this/is-string @scopy`.